dcostiuc/dollar-five/README.md

 # Five Dollars (stylized as _$5_)
 A 2D top-down arcade shooter game with roguelite elements, written in **Lua** using the **Love2D** game framework.

-Essentially me experimenting with another language, and trying out another game framework that caught my attention, while implemeting a cool game idea that I had.
+Essentially me experimenting with another language, and trying out another game framework that caught my attention, while implementing a cool game idea that I previously came up with.

 ## Overview of Gameplay